influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/tools/shell.md

 `-ssl`
 Use HTTPS for requests.

+`-type`

+Determines which interactive shell to use.
+Default value is `influxql`.
+To use the Flux REPL shell, set the value to `flux`.
+For details on using the Flux language shell, see

 `-username 'username'`
 The username that `influx` uses to connect to the server.
 Alternatively, set the username for the CLI with the `INFLUX_USERNAME` environment variable.